lakekeeper/lakekeeper/site/docs/index.md

 ## Features

 - **Written in Rust**: Single all-in-one binary - no JVM or Python env required.
+- **User Friendly**: We offer a UI, Helm-Charts, Binary executables for all major platform, a comprehensive documentation and much more.
+Let us know if you miss anything!
 - **Storage Access Management**: Lakekeeper secures access to your data using [Vended-Credentials](ToDo) and [remote signing for S3](ToDo).
 All major Hyperscalers (AWS, Azure, GCP) as well as on-premise deployments with S3 are supported.
 - **Openid Provider Integration**: Use your own identity provider for authentication, just set `LAKEKEEPER__OPENID_PROVIDER_URI` and you are good to go.
 - **Native Kubernetes Integration**: Use our helm chart to easily deploy high available setups and natively authenticate kubernetes service accounts with Lakekeeper.
 Kubernetes and OpenID authentication can be used simultaneously.
 A [Kubernetes Operator](https://github.com/lakekeeper/lakekeeper-operator) is currently in development.